Mary Eliza Mahoney: Career

+In 1954, a former Professor of Nursing at Teachers College at Columbia University, Mary Ella Chayer, wrote of Mahoney:

+This nurse was an outstanding student of her time, an expert and tender practitioner, an exemplary citizen, and an untiring worker in both local and national organizations.
+She was a sound builder for the future, a builder of foundations on which others to follow may safely depend.

 Later life and death

 In retirement, Mahoney was still concerned with women's equality and a strong supporter of women's suffrage.
 She actively participated in the advancement of civil rights in the United States.
-In 1920, after women's suffrage was achieved in the U.S., Mahoney was among the first women in Boston to register to vote.
+In 1920, after women's suffrage was achieved in the U.S., Mahoney was among the first women in Boston to register to vote, at age 76.

-In 1923, Mahoney was diagnosed with breast cancer and battled the illness for 3 years until she died on January 4, 1926, at the age of 80.
+In 1923, Mahoney was diagnosed with breast cancer and battled the illness for 3 years until she died on January 4, 1926, at the age of 80 at New England Hospital for Women and Children, where she had trained.
 Her grave is located in Woodlawn Cemetery in Everett, Massachusetts.
-In 1968 Helen Sullivan Miller, a recipient of the Mary E. Mahoney Medal, spearheaded a drive to establish a proper monument.
+In 1968 Helen Sullivan Miller, a recipient of the Mary E. Mahoney Medal, spearheaded a drive to establish a proper monument, with the support of the American Nurses Association and Chi Eta Phi, an American sorority for registered professional nurses and student nurses.
+Mabel Staupers, another Mahoney Medal recipient, designed the stone.

 Awards and honors

 In recognition of her outstanding example to nurses of all races, the NACGN established the Mary Mahoney Award in 1936.
 When NACGN merged with the American Nurses Association in 1951, the award was continued.
 Today, the Mary Mahoney Award is bestowed biennially by the ANA in recognition of significant contributions in advancing equal opportunities in nursing for members of minority groups.

 Mahoney was inducted into the American Nurses Association Hall of Fame in 1976.
 She was inducted into the National Women's Hall of Fame in 1993.